deftio/simple-py-crawlbot/README.md

 - BeautifulSoup4
 - ChromeDriver (make sure it matches your Chrome version and is placed in your PATH)

+A separate script : clean_and_strip.py can be used to extract text while preserving the document hierarchy.

 You can install the required Python packages using pip:

 ```bash